Michael Bryan Hesford

 Dr. (Michael) Bryan Hesford (19 July 1930 - 19 March 1996) was an organist and composer based in England.
+In addition to the standard repertoire, he is remembered for performances and commissioning of new works for organ, including the Prelude, Scherzo and Passacaglia (1963) by Kenneth Leighton.

 Life

 He was born on 19 July 1930 in Eccles, Lancashire.

 He studied organ under Marcel Dupré and Max Drischner.